ozzie-lam/rebyte-docs/guide/overview.md

 - Analyzing market trends from some Twitter accounts
 - Call internal APIs to retrieve data from your company's database

+You can think of agents as a way to encapsulate your company's knowledge and processes into reusable components that can be used by your assistants.
+Agent concept is similar to the concept of "skills" or "tools" in other AI assistant platforms, or flow engineering.

 ### Actions

 Action is a building block of an agent.
 Action is a single unit of work that an agent can perform, such as make a LLM call, read a file, or generate a document, run piece of code, etc.
 Actions can be chained together to form a sequence of actions that the agent will perform.

-Here're builtin actions that Rebyte supports:
+Here are builtin actions that Rebyte supports:

 - Call LLM
+- Internet Search
 - Load History messages
 - Load Dataset
 - Knowledge Search over vector database